IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The call supports three optional query parameters that can be used in combination:

 ``listonly={true/false}`` default is false.
-Using true retrieves the list of unarchived versions but does not attempt to archive any
+Using true retrieves the list of unarchived versions but does not attempt to archive any.

 ``latestonly={true/false}`` default is false.
 Using true only lists/processes the most recently published version of a given dataset (instead of all published versions)